 The Company receives significant financial support from the Commonwealth Department of Health in the form of grant funding.
-The current major funding contract with the Department of Health commenced on the 1st of June 2015 and expires on the 30th June 2018.
-Formal correspondence has been received from the Commonwealth Department of Health since 30 June 2017, informing the Company of the extension of the funding contract until 30 June 2020.
+The major funding contract with the Department of Health for the year ending 30 June 2018 commenced on the 1st of June 2015 and expired on the 30th June 2018.
+A Deed of Variation was executed on 13 June 2018 for the funding agreement with the Commonwealth Department of Health to be extended for operations through to 30 June 2021.